Overseas vs local cloud vendors, according to ICONZ

 5. Low latency is critical.
-According to a recent Verizon report, connection speeds to Australia’s data centres are approximately 24ms for a round trip.
-Data centres in Singapore, Hong Kong and the US still take at least 120ms for the round trip.
-While Australian vendors are close, ultimately they’re still slower than local cloud vendors.
+According to a recent Verizon report, connection speeds to Australia's data centers are approximately 24ms for a round trip.
+Data Centers in Singapore, Hong Kong and the US still take at least 120ms for the round trip.
+While Australian vendors are close, ultimately they're still slower than local cloud vendors.
 The issue then, is how latency impacts your applications.
 Consider a low-cost, global cloud vendor for low priority tasks.
 For high priority workloads where speed is essential, consider a New Zealand vendor.

 6. Data sovereignty is critical.
 International cloud vendors can process, replicate and store your data across various countries.
 This blurs the laws that apply, in a legal dispute.
 Some cloud vendors standardise access procedures across locations.
 Others might only disclose data under a search warrant or court order.
 It pays to check.